BlogCan Students Access Turnitin Without Their University? Here Is the Truth

 Why you cannot just sign up

 Plenty of students search for a personal Turnitin login, then hit a wall.
 The reason is simple.
 Turnitin is an institutional product.
 It is bought by universities, colleges, schools, then connected to their learning systems.
 There is no consumer plan, no free student tier, no upload box on the homepage.
-That design is deliberate, because the value of the database depends on it being controlled by institutions rather than open to anyone.
+That design is deliberate, because the value of the database depends on it being controlled by institutions rather than open to anyone, and because the student paper repository that powers collusion detection only works if submissions come through verified institutional channels.

 So, when a classmate says they checked their own work in Turnitin, what they almost certainly used was a draft assignment their tutor set up, a practice folder, or a feature called Draft Coach that their university switched on.
 None of those are things you can activate yourself.